-The TS-5400 is shipped, free of charge, with Embedded DOS ROM by General Software.
+The TS-5700 is shipped, free of charge, with Embedded DOS ROM by General Software.

-The TS-5400 can be shipped upon request with Linux pre-installed for a nominal fee.
+The TS-5700 can be shipped upon request with Linux pre-installed for a nominal fee.
 The Linux file system and kernel is also freely available on the web should you wish to install it yourself.
 Typically, the Linux OS requires a 16MB or larger Compact Flash or an M-System's DiskOnChip.

-3 Power
+3. Power

-The TS-5400 requires regulated 5VDC at 750 mA (typical).
+The TS-5700 requires regulated 5VDC at 800 mA (typical maximum).
+When running the Linux OS, it will drop to about 300 mA during low usage.
 A quick release screw-down terminal block for the 5V power and power GND connections is provided for easy connection to an external power supply.

-When power is first supplied to the TS-5400, the board mounted LED is immediately turned on under hardware control.
+When power is first supplied to the TS-5700, the board mounted LED is immediately turned on under hardware control.
 Once the processor begins execution, the LED is turned off.
 The LED then turns on then off to provide a characteristic blink during execution of POST.
 If the LED does not turn on at all, the most likely problem is the power supply.
 Check that the +5V and GND connections are not reversed.
 A diode protects the board against damage in such a situation, but it will not run.

-Please note that supply voltages over 6 VDC may damage the TS-5400.
+Please note that supply voltages over 6 VDC may damage the TS-5700.